 Sustainability management can have various names and serve different functions, such as environmental management or ESG.
 However, what truly counts is the integration of sustainability into the organization's institutional framework.

-" 6.
-Create a governance management.
+6. Create a governance management.

-" 8.
-Create a set of bylaws and regulations.
+7. Create a set of institutional policies.